Kuchar wins Match Play title

-Four up after nine holes on a chilly afternoon of biting winds at Dove Mountain, Kuchar fended off a late Mahan fight back before sealing the win at the par-four 17th where his opponent took four shots to reach the green.
+Four up after nine holes on a chilly, sun-splashed afternoon at Dove Mountain, Kuchar fended off a Mahan resurgence after the turn before sealing the win at the par-four 17th where his opponent took four shots to reach the green.

 It was Kuchar’s fifth triumph on the PGA Tour and his first success in one of the elite World Golf Championships (WGC) events which bring together the game’s leading players.